 About the Author: Melissa A. Venable, PhD

-An Education Writer for OnlineColleges.net’s Inside Online Learning blog and host of the weekly #IOLchat, Melissa’s background includes work in higher education — private, public, and for-profit — as an instructional designer and curriculum developer.
+An Education Writer for OnlineColleges.net’s Inside Online Learning blog and host of the weekly #IOLchat, Melissa’s professional background in higher education includes work at private, public, and for-profit institutions.

-Melissa is also an experienced instructor, academic advisor, and career counselor working with both undergraduate and graduate students.
+Melissa is an experienced instructional designer, curriculum developer, online instructor, academic advisor, and career counselor who has experience with undergraduate and graduate students.
 She earned her doctorate in Curriculum and Instruction – Instructional Technology from the University of South Florida, where she also completed faculty certification in online teaching.
+Melissa currently teaches instructional design and project management online courses at the University of South Florida and Saint Leo University.

-She is currently the Chairperson for the Technology Committee of the National Career Development Association and has served on the Editorial Board of eLearn Magazine since 2012.
-Melissa has been mentioned in Inside Higher Ed and NPR’s All Tech Considered for her expertise in using social media in education, and her work has been published on notable blogs like Brazen Careerist and Faculty Focus and in various publications and journals, such as:
+Melissa has been mentioned in Inside Higher Ed and NPR’s All Tech Considered for her interest and expertise in using social media in education, and her work has been published on notable blogs like Brazen Careerist and Faculty Focus, as well as in various publications and academic journals, such as:

 - eLearn Magazine